 The Historic Walker Lake District, part of the larger Lenox neighborhood, is a newly revitalized area in St. Louis Park, centered around the intersection of Walker St. and Lake St. This area is considered an historic district because it is home to St. Louis Park’s oldest commercial building, the two-story brick Walker Building.
 Built by T.B.
 Walker in 1892, the building was part of St. Louis Park’s original commercial district.
 Today, it serves as a hub for the area and the home of Sota Clothing.

-At this Artventure stop, you’ll find Lucette the Lumberjill located on the corner of Walker Street and Lake Street.
+At this Artventure stop, you’ll find Lucette the Lumberjill, along with some incredible merchandise, at Sota Clothing.
 Lucette is Paul Bunyan’s sweetheart from Hackensack, MN.
 Legend has her cleaning the house like a tornado.
 She’s handy with an ax and put her near water and she’ll teach you a thing or two about log rolling!
-Snap a selfie with Lucette and share it on social media using the hashtags: #DiscoverSLP and #WeLoveAdamTurman.
-You might just win a fabulous prize pack!

 The Walker Building

 The west side of the historic Walker Building is popular for it’s Minnesota-themed murals.
 Paul and Babe are definitely worth a closer look.
 You’ll also want to take a picture at the “You Betcha We Love It Here” Instagram-worthy photo station, whose surrounding décor changes with the season.